vsoch/pipeline-cookiecutter/README.md

 }
 ```

-3. Create the repository from this one:
+3. Create the repository from this one.

 ```bash
 cookiecutter --no-input